• Skip to main content

 • Special items like strollers, child restraint seats, or assistive devices such as wheelchairs or crutches

-If you are lucky enough to be flying on a Delta Connection flight (ugh..) with fifty seats or less (such as a CRJ 200), you can bring a personal item with you, but not a carry-on bag due to limited overhead space.
+If you happen to be flying on a Delta Connection flight with fifty seats or less (such as a CRJ 200), Delta’s policy states that you can bring a personal item with you, but not a carry-on bag, due to limited overhead space.
 Personal items must be able to fit under the seat in front of the passenger.

-Despite this “official rule” there are some bags you can carry on a regional jet.
-Check out this article on the best carry-on luggage for regional jets.
+However, despite this “official rule” there are some bags you can carry on a regional jet.
+Check out our article on the best carry-on luggage for regional jets for a list of options, including under-seat luggage.

 The rules for carry-on liquids are set by the TSA (Transportation Security Administration), not by the airline.
 Delta doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the TSA.